GRAPHIC

 As display screens use a different method of representing colour, namely RGB, the colour codes, variations and possibilities are not the same as print.
 This means that a file meant for digital distribution, is not going to be colour accurate, or even the correct resolution once printed.
 The "off" coloration, combined together with the lack of sharpness in print, can drastically impact the perceived professionalism of the brand.

-Similarly, when using files print purpose files for digital exposure, there will be massive and intrusive problems along the way.
-Print files tend to be 10x to 100x bigger than digital files, needlessly increasing upload and download speeds.
-Most often they will contain trim marks and bleed (this gets chopped off when printing), and the colour displayed will again look off, as the code is meant for print.
+Similarly, when using print purpose files for digital exposure, there will be massive and intrusive problems along the way.
+Print files tend to be 10x to 100x bigger than digital files, needlessly increasing upload and download time.
+Most often they will contain trim marks and bleed (this gets chopped off when printing), and the colour displayed will again look off, as the codes are meant for print

 These are just some of the easy to make mistakes, that have a big impact on your brand's public perception.